Joint Ventures

 4. Policy Details

-When USC is contemplating entering a Joint Venture with one or more parties, USC will consider the implications such a venture could have on its tax-exempt status and, if applicable, any property tax exemptions, will undertake to negotiate terms and safeguards to protect that status and any applicable property tax exemption.
-Any contracts entered shall be negotiated at arm’s length, or on terms that are even more favorable to USC, and are subject to the prior approval of the President and either (i) the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, as appropriate, or (ii) the Senior Vice President, Finance and Chief Financial Officer.
+When USC is contemplating entering a Joint Venture with one or more parties, USC will carefully evaluate the potential impact on its tax-exempt status and, if applicable, any property tax exemptions, and will undertake to negotiate terms and safeguards to protect that status and any applicable property tax exemption.
+Any contracts entered shall be negotiated at arm’s length, or on terms that are even more favorable to USC, and are subject to the prior approval of the President, which may be delegated to either (i) the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, for Joint Ventures related to USC Health System and its subsidiaries and affiliates, or (ii) the Senior Vice President, Finance and Chief Financial Officer.

 All proposed Joint Venture documents, including amendments and renewals, must be reviewed by the Office of the General Counsel (“OGC”) prior to and during negotiations, and approved by University Finance, Office of the Comptroller, to assure that USC’s tax-exempt status is protected, and any other potential issues are considered.